reelyactive/sniffypedia/README.md

 In 2021, __sniffypedia__ was redesigned and updated to v1.x to better reflect the best practices for coding of the time and to couple with [advlib](https://github.com/reelyactive/advlib) v1.x.

-What's next?
+__sniffypedia__ v1.0.0 was released in April 2021, superseding all earlier versions, the latest of which remains available in the [release-0.1 branch](https://github.com/reelyactive/sniffypedia/tree/release-0.1) and as [sniffypedia@0.1.22 on npm](https://www.npmjs.com/package/sniffypedia/v/0.1.22).

+Contributing
 ------------

-__sniffypedia__ v1.0.0 was released in April 2021, superseding all earlier versions, the latest of which remains available in the [release-0.1 branch](https://github.com/reelyactive/sniffypedia/tree/release-0.1) and as [sniffypedia@0.1.22 on npm](https://www.npmjs.com/package/sniffypedia/v/0.1.22).
+Discover [how to contribute](CONTRIBUTING.md) to this open source project which upholds a standard [code of conduct](CODE_OF_CONDUCT.md).

 License